 Computers and Software

-The beamline has computers running Linux (Fedora) with the following crystallographic software:
+The beamline has computers running Linux (RHEL and Centos) with the following crystallographic software:

 Data are stored on a Network Attatched Storage system confgured to provide 1 TB of RAID 1 (mirrored) disk space.
 This corresponds to about 120K uncompressed ccd images.